RanveersinhWable/Linear-Regression/README.md

-The program in the file "Multiple_regression.py" executes multiple linear regression without the use of "OneHotEncoder" which is used while analysing the categorical data (Eg : Here, Company and Car names is categorical data).
+The program in the file "Multiple_regression.py" executes multiple linear regression without the use of "OneHotEncoder" which is used while analysing the categorical data (Eg : Here, Company and Car name is categorical data).

 The program takes the input of the company and the car name and at a particular volume (also an input), it predicts the "CO2" emission of the vehicle.